 The scraper has a ‘mint’ flavour to the scraping edges.
-We could smell this when held under the nose, but noticed no taste transfer to the tongue during the time we were using it.
-Whether it had affect on my breath was impossible for us to tell.
+I could smell this when held under the nose, but noticed no taste transfer to the tongue during the time I was using it.
+Whether it had affect on my breath was impossible for me to tell.

-Whilst the mint flavour was still realised after our 3 weeks of testing, we can’t really say that this will persist over a longer period.
+Whilst the mint flavour was still noticed after my 3 weeks of testing, I can’t really say that this will persist over a longer period.

 The head itself covers a large area of the tongue and perhaps would require less repetitive strokes as the 3 scraping edges mimic this in many respects.
-It is to a little flimsy.
-It is not going to break unless excessive force is used, but over time the head may become weaker than the metal alternatives.
+It does feel a little flimsy and although it is not going to break unless excessive force is used, over time the head may become weaker than the metal alternatives.

 4. Orabrush Tongue Cleaner Fresh Breath Brush With Scraper

 Out of all the scrapers the Orabrush Tongue Cleaner Fresh Breath Brush With Scraper (view on Amazon) won the tickle test.
-We found it the least comfortable to use initially.
+I found it the least comfortable to use initially.

 You certainly do become used to it, but the number of bristles that scrape along the tongue surface created a sensation that felt a bit strange.

-The combination of bristles and scraper, work well to clean the tongue as this was the one that overall left us feeling like we had really had a go at cleaning our tongue, the sensation appeared to last longer.
+The combination of bristles and scraper work well to clean the tongue.
+With this scraper I had the feeling I had really had put some effort into cleaning our tongue, but the sensation appeared to last longer.

-Much like a normal toothbrush, the head is much wider and there is a different bristle arrangement to normal toothbrushes.
+The scraper is much like a normal toothbrush, but the head is much wider and there is a different bristle arrangement to normal toothbrushes.